Article Translations: (Spanish)

 - anxiety or stress

-- exposure to cold, such as from diving into a cold pool
+- exposure to cold, such as cold water or snow

 - contact with chemicals